DOI-USGS/ds-gitflows-static/course-instructions.md

 <details>
 <summary><h2>Conquer a merge conflict!</h2></summary>

-In the last issue, we pulled down changes from our collaborator and realized that there was a merge conflict.
+In the last section, we pulled down changes from our collaborator and realized that there was a merge conflict.
 This occurs when you edit the same line of code.
 In this case, you both added on to the last line of the file.
 Don't worry - merge conflicts are not as intimidating as they may seem.
 Let's do this!

 ----
 **Action:** Fix the merge conflict.